microsoft/pai/zookeeper/zookeeper.md

 ### Upgrading

-Either build new image by youself or use our [pre-built images](https://hub.docker.com/r/openpai/zookeeper/).
+Either build new image by yourself or use our [pre-built images](https://hub.docker.com/r/openpai/zookeeper/).
 For now, upgrade should restart related service as well.

 ### Service Metrics